» Graduate Financial Aid Information Guide

 - You can complete the FAFSA electronically.

-- The FAFSA can be completed beginning on December 1, 2023.
-To avoid errors and delays, it is advantageous to complete the FAFSA by using the IRS Data Retrieval Tool (DRT).
-Using the IRS DRT will provide the Office of Graduate Financial Aid with the most accurate information.
-Note: FAFSA asks for tax information from the prior-prior year, so, for 2022-2023, 2020 tax information will be used, and for 2023-24 you will use 2021 tax information.
+- The FAFSA is typically available after October 1 for the upcoming aid year.
+2024-25 is available after January 1.
+To avoid errors and delays, it is advantageous to allow FAFSA to access your Federal Tax Information to provide the most accurate tax information.
+Note: FAFSA asks for tax information from the prior-prior year, so, for 2023-2024, 2021 tax information will be used, and for 2024-25 you will use 2022 tax information.

 - The Federal Government may ask for additional documentation if the data in your FAFSA contains any inconsistencies, or doesn't match various database information, or if you are randomly selected for a process called Verification.
 If your application is selected, you will be required to provide additional documents such as a copy of the Federal Income Tax Return Transcript, proof of citizenship, proof of marital status, etc. Instructions can be found on your Student Center detailing what additional documentation is required to complete your application.
 An aid offer will not be made until all required documents have been submitted and reviewed.